 Not too bad, right?
 Dan is a good employee who does good work.
 But, with a robot at his side, Dan can be better.
 Much better.

 In this robotic process automation in insurance case study, the RPA insurance software then creates a new Word document, copies the information from an invoice, pastes it onto the new document, and attaches it to the document-management system.
 The insurance robot then sends the claim to the back office for approval.
-Just like that, Dan is now able to focus on more important jobs around the office without the backlog of mundane tasks that drain his time and energy.
+Just like that, Dan is now able to focus on more complex claims without the backlog of mundane copying and pasting that drain his time and energy.

 Consider the before-and-after: Dan used to spend 15 minutes per claim on the above tasks.
-Now, with his robot running all the data-transcribing work, it only takes him four minutes per claim.
+Now, with his robot running all the data-transcribing work, it only takes him 1 minute per claim.
 Just imagine the benefits of this robotic process automation in insurance use-case, once rolled out at large scale across the organization!

 Robotic process automation in insurance claims: Standardize that work before you throw a robot at it!